 6. Decrease the Risk of Diabetes

-We’ve already mentioned that prickly pear are a high-fiber food, but did you know that diets rich in soluble fiber may help control blood sugar levels, blood glucose, and blood cholesterol levels?
-That means a decreased risk of diabetes, just by eating prickly pear!
+We’ve already mentioned that prickly pear is a high-fiber food, but did you know that diets rich in soluble fiber may help control blood sugar levels, blood glucose, and blood cholesterol levels?
+That means a decreased risk of diabetes, just by eating a prickly pear!